web3pirates/dao-ghorants/business/project-description.md

 ## How it Works

 1. Participants submit their GitHub repository links.
-2. DAO Ghorants analyzes commit frequency, individual activity, code quality, and plagiarism.
+2. DAO GHO Grants analyzes commit frequency, individual activity, code quality, and plagiarism.
 3. AI generates an initial evaluation report for each project.
 4. Judges receive comprehensive insights, aiding them in the final decision-making process.

-**Join us in shaping the future of hackathon prize distribution with DAO Ghorants - where recognition meets merit, and innovation takes center stage!**
+**Join us in shaping the future of hackathon prize distribution with DAO GHO Grants - where recognition meets merit, and innovation takes center stage!**